pluralsight/guides/in-review/front-end-javascript/tictactoe-with-native-javascript-es6/article.md

 ```
 ---

-That's it.
+That's it!
 We have made a full ES6 tic-tac-toe game.

-Next article:
+In the next article, I'll cover:
-- refactor Simple Component to deal with Styling
+- refactoring Simple Component to deal with Styling
-- re-style our game with a css pre-processor
+- re-styling our game with a css pre-processor
-- set up a game-server and enable online-play
+- setting up a game-server and enable online-play
-- heroku deploying
+- deploying on heroku

-moshmage@gmail.com - 1/23/2017
-0
+Please leave your comments in the comments section, or feel free to email me at moshmage@gmail.com.
+Thank you for reading!